 Go directly to the summary of my Artipoppe Zeitgeist baby carrier here or read to my full article here.

 This post may contain compensated links.
 For more information read our disclaimer here.

 If you’re looking for a baby wrap, a ring sling, mei tai or a baby carrier/toddler carrier then you’re at the right place to start!
 I’ve done a LOT of research and do have a lot of experience with different wraps and carriers to share so I’ll hope that this page will give you some really good information and that you too can make the right decision as to which carrier to buy for you and your little baby.
 Because carrying your baby or older kid can be SO nice and helpful during the different stages of motherhood.
 It has definitly been a life saver dor me, I’ve even been able to spend some time in my kitchen baking stuff while carrying my sleeping baby.

 You can read more about the benefits of baby wearing here.

 Best baby carrier 2021 – also best front facing baby carrier

 Years ago when baby carrying was kind of new (well at least in the Western world) and upcoming you could carry your kid front facing with most carriers.
 Later on it became known that in most cases this actually isn’t a good and ergonomic position for your baby to be in.
 And carried this way for a long time babies can receive too many sensations.

 Nowadays Tula and Ergobaby have both designed fully ergonomic and baby friendly front facing carriers.
-Read more about the best forward facing baby carriers 2019 and 2020 here.
+Read more about the best forward facing baby carriers 2021 en 2020 here.